nik9000/blazegraph-scratchpad/inference-rules/README.md

 com.bigdata.rdf.store.AbstractTripleStore.closureClass=rules.ExampleClosure
 ```

-Load up the configuration, and create a new repository instance:
+Finally, we can load up the configuration and create a new repository instance:

 ```java
 Properties properties = new Properties();